smtbhd32/ANSASV/README.md

-Got it!
-Below is a complete GitHub README for your project, along with questions for expert feedback and a repository scaffold to make it easy for contributors to engage and offer insights.

----

-ANSASV: Autonomous Navigation Stack for Autonomous Surface Vehicles
+# ANSASV: Autonomous Navigation Stack for Autonomous Surface Vehicles

 Description: ANSASV is an open-source, modular ROS2-based framework for autonomous surface vehicle (ASV) navigation, supporting waypoint-based navigation, dynamic obstacle avoidance, waterbody awareness, and modular mission planning.
 This project is designed to enable autonomous marine applications like patrolling, ocean/lake cleaning, bathymetry mapping, and sample collection, with an emphasis on flexibility, real-time awareness, and scalability.